 - Students with parents in the military

-- At least once every 3 years, states must identify and intervene in schools that: (1) are in the bottom 5% of the state’s index, (2) have graduation rates less than 67%, or (3) have subgroups that are consistently underperforming in the same manner as a school under the lowest 5% category for a state determined number of years.
+- Every 3 years, identify and support schools that: (1) are the lowest-performing 5% of Title I schools, (2) have graduation rates at or less than 67%, or (3) have the lowest-performing subgroups of students.

 - States also have to identify schools with consistently underperforming subgroups.

 Hawaii Qualified Teacher designation to meet the law's requirements.
 This includes:

 - Teachers must hold a valid Hawaii Teachers Standards Board (HTSB) teaching license in the subject area and grade level for the teaching assignment, or